sagecodes/intro-data-science/README.md

 We're going to:

 - Understand a dataset
-- Visualize the data in a meaniful way
+- Visualize the data in a meaningful way
 - Use Machine learning to make predictions

+For this we're going to use:

+- Pandas
+- Matplotlib
+- ScikitLearn